 - A. A personnel record shall be maintained by the Superintendent on each employee.
-The record shall include: - 1.
-Application for employment - 2.
-References - 3.
-Annual evaluations - 4.
-Letters of commendation, reprimand, etc. - 5.
-Data substantiating placement on the salary schedule (education, official transcripts, experience, etc.) - 6.
-Teaching certificate, if applicable - 7.
-Any other pertinent data. - A. Except for materials pertaining to work performance or other matters that may be cause for discipline, suspension or dismissal under laws of this state, no derogatory materials relating to an employee's conduct, service, character, or personality shall be placed in the personnel file of such employee.
-No anonymous letter or anonymous materials shall be placed in the personnel file. - B. Materials relating to work performance, discipline, suspension, or dismissal must be reduced to writing and signed by a person competent to know the facts or make the judgment. - 1.
-No such materials may be placed in a personnel file unless they have been reduced to writing within forty-five (45) days, exclusive of the summer vacation period, of the administration becoming aware of the facts reflected in the materials.
+The record shall include:

+- 1. Application for employment

+- 2. References

+- 3. Annual evaluations

+- 4. Letters of commendation, reprimand, etc.

+- 5. Data substantiating placement on the salary schedule (education, official transcripts, experience, etc.)

+- 6. Teaching certificate, if applicable

+- 7. Any other pertinent data.

+- B. Except for materials pertaining to work performance or other matters that may be cause for discipline, suspension or dismissal under laws of this state, no derogatory materials relating to an employee's conduct, service, character, or personality shall be placed in the personnel file of such employee.
+No anonymous letter or anonymous materials shall be placed in the personnel file.